srikanthpolineni/mobile-gamepad-react/README.md

 # React Mobile browser gamepad

-This is a sample mobile browser gamepad developed using ReactJs and Material UI.
+This is a sample mobile browser gamepad developed using React and Material UI for.

 ## Prerequisite softwares